raynaluzier/vsphere-go-sdk/docs/archive-files.md

 # Archive - Files Functions

 ## MakeFileCopyList
-Takes in the source directory where the image file(s) are located (where the image files where originally downloaded to; ensure path is properly escaped 'c:\\\lab\\\'), image name, image type (OVA, OVF, or VMTX), and file suffix (ex: "1.1.0" or "20250128") if used; otherwise leave blank ("").
+Takes in the source directory where the image file(s) are located (ensure path is properly escaped 'c:\\\lab\\\'), image name, image type (OVA, OVF, or VMTX), and file suffix (ex: "1.1.0" or "20250128") if used; otherwise leave blank ("").
 The function will read the source directory, and based on the image type and image name, compile a list of expected files and add them to the `copyList` to be used for optionally copying to a target datastore.

 ** The list of expected files assumes typical vSphere file naming conventions using the machine or image name as a base and a series of specific disk files depending on image type, and the current vmware.log file.
 The list will cycle through and check for up to 15 disk numbers.